 Anacondas: Poisonous or Venomous?

 Anacondas are neither poisonous nor venomous.
-Snakes as a species are not poisonous as you must ingest a toxin for something to be considered a poison.
+Snakes as a whole are not poisonous as you must ingest a toxin for something to be considered a poison.
 Snakes can, however, be venomous depending on the species because they can inject venom into their prey with their teeth to incapacitate the prey.
-Anacondas have curved teeth to incapacitate prey, but they do not inject any venom as part of the killing process.
+Anacondas have curved teeth which they use to help incapacitate prey, but they do not inject any venom as part of the killing process.

 How Do Anacondas Kill Their Prey?

 Anacondas lurk in the water waiting for a tasty morsel to wander by their hiding place.
-When it senses prey, it lurches forward, ambushing the unsuspecting animal.
-They then use their curved teeth to bite their victim and hold it securely, but they don’t inject venom.
+When they sense prey, they lurch forward, ambushing the unsuspecting animal.
+They are constrictors, and kill their prey by squeezing them tightly until they suffocate.

-Instead, the anacondas hold their prey with their teeth while they wrap their body around it and slowly constrict their bodies to suffocate the prey.
+Anacondas hold their prey with their teeth while they wrap their body around it and slowly constrict their bodies to suffocate the prey.
 The more the prey struggles, the tighter anacondas constrict.
 The constricting usually causes death due to respiratory arrest, but the prey can also drown because many anacondas pull their would-be meals into nearby water.
-After the prey dies, the snakes release their coils and then ingest the body headfirst, which helps to avoid issues with eating the limbs of the victim.
+After the prey dies, the snakes release their coils and then ingest their prey.

 Where Do Anacondas Hunt?

+Most anacondas hunt near swamps, lakes, riverbeds, and other bodies of water.
 Anacondas also hunt on savanna and it should be noted that animals may run across anacondas on dry savanna lands.
 Savannas are seasonally wet which makes them the perfect place for the water-loving anaconda.
 When the savanna dries out though, they bury themselves in mud and enter a state of dormancy.
-When the waters come back, the anaconda awakes, hungry for prey after its period of dormancy.
+When the waters come back, the anaconda awakes, hungry for prey after their period of dormancy.

 What Kind of Prey Do Anacondas Eat?